xd009642/dechib/DIARY.md

 * Reading the [Datafusion paper](http://andrew.nerdnetworks.org/other/SIGMOD-2024-lamb.pdf) good top level overview
 * Reading [Query Planning and Optimisation](https://15445.courses.cs.cmu.edu/spring2024/notes/15-optimization1.pdf) more detailed lecture notes
+* Thoughts: just store parsed sql for select, then require storage engine to make logical plan to check it makes sense?
+Or make logical plan and then validate against storage engine?
+Maybe it's worth having a schema I can grab for each table, and just making it available for parsing?

 ## 2025-01-25